nettings/medianet/CONFIGURATION.md

 This set of command line options makes jackd run with realtime permissions (`-R`) at a realtime priority `-P` of 40, i.e. below that of the kernel's tasklet handlers, so it cannot starve the audio device.
+In some circumstances, e.g. under heavy network load when running alongside an MJPEG stream receiver, it may be necessary to raise this above the tasklet priority.

 We use the ALSA backend and the hardware device "Headphones" without any software adaptor layer (`hw:`).
 This is highly efficient, but it means that